 Peer Faculty Mentor Program

 The Faculty Development Committee’s Spring 2016 report called for a redesign of the college’s mentoring program for new tenure-track and clinical faculty.
 As a result, a Peer Mentor Faculty Learning Community launched for Academic Year 2016-2017 and is now an annual program.
 During the spring semester, all current tenure-track faculty are solicited as to whether they want to volunteer to be a peer mentor to an incoming new tenure-track or clinical faculty.
-Over the summer, the Interim Coordinator of Faculty Enrichment asked the incoming tenure-track faculty whether they wanted a peer mentor.
+Over the summer, the Coordinator of Faculty Enrichment asks the incoming new faculty whether they want a peer mentor.
 Mentoring matches are made using research on faculty mentoring.
-The mentors and mentees gathered for the first time in person for a luncheon and mentoring workshop during new faculty orientation and meet one-on-one during the academic year.
-The mentors were also invited to a Halloween party with their mentees and families and an end-of-semester social gathering at a restaurant downtown.
+The mentors and mentees gather for the first time in person for a luncheon and mentoring workshop during new faculty orientation, meet one-on-one throughout the academic year, and are invited to other social gatherings off campus.
 The Peer Mentor Faculty Learning Community is topic-based since it addresses the specific needs of mentors and mentoring.
 The discussion topics and activities are shaped by the participants and facilitated by the Coordinator of Faculty Enrichment.